avrilcoghlan/LittleBookofRBioinformatics/src/chapter5.rst

 ::

     > seqnames <- c("P06747", "P0C569", "O56773", "Q5VKP1")  # Make a vector containing the names of the sequences
-    > seqs <- retrieveuniprotseqs(seqnames)        # Retrieve the sequences and store them in list variable "seqs"
+    > seqs <- retrieveseqs(seqnames,"swissprot")             # Retrieve the sequences and store them in list variable "seqs"
     > length(seqs)                                 # Print out the number of sequences retrieved [1] 4
     > seq1 <- seqs[[1]]                            # Get the first sequence